-Towns, cities and counties seeking to enroll in the AARP Network of Age-Friendly States and Communities are required to submit a membership application, as well as a letter of commitment, which must be signed by the jurisdiction’s highest elected official.
-(For example, the town’s mayor, a county’s administrator, etc.)
+Towns, cities, counties and states seeking to enroll in the AARP Network of Age-Friendly States and Communities are required to submit a membership application, as well as a letter of commitment, which must be signed by the jurisdiction’s highest elected official.
+(For example, the state's governor, the town’s mayor, a county’s executive, etc.)

 The Letter of Commitment

 While there is some flexibility in how the letter can be worded, the following commitments must be addressed in the content of the letter.

 - A baseline assessment of the age-friendliness of the community

 - The development of a community-wide action plan based on the findings of the assessment